pkp/pkp-docs/admin-guide/en/statistics.md

 Geographic statistics can also be accessed in JSON format through the [REST API](/dev/api/).

-### COUNTER

-[COUNTER](https://www.projectcounter.org/) sets standards for our how usage statistics should be calculated and distributed.
-Statistics matching the [COUNTER 5 SUSHI](https://www.projectcounter.org/counter-sushi/) protocol can be downloaded through the [REST API](/dev/api).
-Statistics matching the [COUNTER 4](https://www.projectcounter.org/code-of-practice-sections/archived-code-of-practice-release-4/) protocol (Journal Report 1 and Article Report 1) can be downloaded by following these steps.

-1. Login as an administrator or manager.
-2. Click **Statistics** > **Reports**.
-3. Click **COUNTER Reports**.

 ### Editorial Activity

 > Editorial statistics can change significantly depending on the selected date range.
 Read the recommendations below to avoid these pitfalls.